Do you struggle to make time to read?

 11. The Jasmine Throne by Tasha Suri

-It features a captive princess, forbidden magic and a sapphic love story.
+A captive princess, forbidden magic and a sapphic love story.

 Malini has been imprisoned by her dictator brother and spends her days isolated in Hirana, an ancient temple.